Pachakuthira

 Pachakuthira is a 2006 Indian Malayalam-language comedy drama film directed by Kamal and written by T. A. Shahid from a story by Dileep, starring himself in dual role and Gopika and Salim Kumar in supporting role.
 The film was released on Vishu 2006.

 Plot

-Anand Menon aka Anandakkuttan, a junior artist in movies, takes up the responsibility of looking after his long-lost German brother, Akash Menon.
+Anandakkuttan, a junior artist in movies, takes up the responsibility of looking after his long-lost German brother, Akash Menon.
 However, as Akash is mentally disabled due to autism, he causes trouble to everyone around him, including the neighbors.
 Initially, Anandakuttan finds the troublesome Akash annoying and hates him, but ultimately develops love and a deep connection towards Akash.

 Soundtrack

 All songs were written by Gireesh Puthenchery and composed by Ilaiyaraaja.